Razerpoa/Razerpoa/README.md

 ---

 I'm Fathan Assidqi.
 A student at SMKN 2 Tasikmalaya.
-I'm really interested in Photography and Hiking and currently learning **Chinese**/中文.
+I really like Photography and Hiking and currently learning **Chinese**/中文.
 But beyond my hobbies i have strong interest in Programming and love working with multiple AI agents.

 ## 👑 My Achievements
 - Turned an **Acer Aspire E 14** laptop into a 24/7 NAS, minecraft server and a qBittorrent seeder
 - Created my own **VPN** using WireGuard
-- Make my own **DNS Server** supporting DoH (DNS-Over-HTTPS) and DoT (DNS-Over-TLS) using Technitium and Nginx for reverse proxy and ssl (you can try it right now, set [stinkylab.my.id](https://stinkylab.my.id) as the DNS Server)
+- Built my own **DNS Server** supporting DoH (DNS-Over-HTTPS) and DoT (DNS-Over-TLS) using Technitium and Nginx for reverse proxy and ssl (you can try it right now, set [stinkylab.my.id](https://stinkylab.my.id) as the DNS Server)

 ## 🚀 Projects
-- [Hartikeun](github.com/Razerpoa/hartikeun/) - Website for translating native sundanese or Gen-Z slang to understandable english or indonesian
+- [Hartikeun](github.com/Razerpoa/hartikeun/) - Website for translating native Sundanese or Gen-Z slang to understandable English or Indonesian
-- [Mitra Muda](https://github.com/Razerpoa/itechcup-2026) - Platform for small to medium businesses to connect to talented young people (My Teams [@Faaizhamdhy](https://github.com/Faaizhamdhy) [@RaffaRizqi](https://github.com/RaffaRizqi))
+- [Mitra Muda](https://github.com/Razerpoa/itechcup-2026) - Platform for small to medium businesses to connect to talented young people (Team: [@Faaizhamdhy](https://github.com/Faaizhamdhy) [@RaffaRizqi](https://github.com/RaffaRizqi))

 ### ✨ Expertise
 - 🖥️ **Full Stack Development** (Frontend, primarily Backend)